hperrin/svelte-material-ui/README.md

 # Support

+I'm a full time software engineer, and I work on this project in my free time.
+Unfortunately that means when I have to focus more on other things, I have less time to work on this project.
+I try to focus my time on whichever of my projects gets the most attention and community support.
+Right now, it's a toss up between PNotify and SMUI, but SMUI is consistently growing.
+If you want to see me focus on SMUI, star this repo. :)

 You can support my work on this project through my other project, [Tunnelgram](https://tunnelgram.com).
 I have a [Patreon](https://www.patreon.com/tunnelgram) set up for it.
 I started this project in order to Materialize Tunnelgram.

 # License